MicrosoftEdge/MicrosoftEdge-Documentation/f12-guide/console/console-error-and-status-codes/README.md

 XML5686 | "Unspecified XML error."

 ### CSP error codes
 CSP (Content Security Policy) error codes are in the form of CSP1xxx, such as CSP14312.
 CSP is a mechanism web applications can use to mitigate a broad class of content injection vulnerabilities, such as cross-site scripting (XSS).
-By declairing the sources from which the application expects to load resources, the application can detect and block malicious scripts injected by an attacker.
+By declaring the sources from which the application expects to load resources, the application can detect and block malicious scripts injected by an attacker.
 A web application opts into using CSP by supplying a `Content-Security-Policy HTTP` header.
 Such policies apply to the current resource representation only.

 Code | Message | Description | Suggested fix
 :------------ | :------------- | :------------- | :-------------